ddamato/damato.design/content/color-tokens.md

 ---

 ## Design Tokens
 The color design tokens come in a few tiers which allow for theming between light and dark modes.
 The first tier of tokens (**genitive**, relating to each other) describe all of the colors we expect to use throughout the site.
 The second tier of tokens (**locative**, determined by placement) describe all of the components and properties we expect to use these tokens.
+Additionally, if design tokens outside of this system followed these patterns, they should also include namespacing (a prefix) to differentiate from other variables that may appear in the application.

 ### Genitive Color Tokens
 These tokens describe the general family that possess all the colors as human-readable names.
 They should not be applied directly to components or styles but instead referenced as the value for locative color tokens.